panique/huge/README.md

 * 5. Mail sending: if you are using a local mail server tool (sendmail) then you can skip this step.
 If you want to use an SMTP account then fill in your credentials in EMAIL_SMTP_... and set EMAIL_USE_SMTP to true.
 * 6. Change the URLs, emails and texts of EMAIL_PASSWORDRESET_... and EMAIL_VERIFICATION_... to your needs.
+* 7. Read the TUTORIAL.md file to get an idea how everything works together !

 ###CONFIGURE